-Gibbons Street has several areas of strength to build on as evidenced above - new, committed leadership and prior commitment and partnerships to support family and community.
+Caldwell Elementary School has several areas of strength to build on as evidenced above - prior commitment to family and community engagement, new leadership and a supportive environment.
 The Polk County School District also has several areas of strength: highly motivated to learn and improve, new effective leadership, and prior experience with positive implementation of school improvement interventions.
 Polk has struggled in the past with providing effective and sustainable school improvement so there is a heightened sense of urgency and awareness of the critical need to continuously refine our systems and structures.
 In summary, based on our needs assessment and consultation with stakeholders, a specific action plan has been determined and will be guided by the 5Essentials framework.
-Following this framework the areas of focus are assessments, instructional programs, differentiated instruction, and increased learning time.
-These are best aligned with the target areas and will facilitate maximizing and sustaining overall school improvement at Gibbons Street Elementary School.
+Following this framework the areas of focus are Ambitious Instruction, Family Engagement, and Professional Capacity/Collaborative Teaching.
+These are best aligned with the target areas and will facilitate maximizing and sustaining overall school improvement at Caldwell Elementary School.